-Donald Trump Says U.S. Doesn’t Need Testing System Before Re-Opening Country, Contradicting Experts
+Donald Trump Says U.S. Doesn’t Need Testing System Before Reopening Country, Contradicting Experts

 “In a setting where there will still be spread and we’ll still be slowly exiting the epidemic; we need capacity to test several million people a week (and probably more) to get broad enough coverage in community to detect outbreaks early and make case containment strategies work,” Scott Gottlieb, the former commissioner of the Food and Drug Administration tweeted.

-Many medical professionals across the country have said that tests are still not widespread or available enough
+Many medical professionals across the country have said that tests are still not widespread or adequately available.

-When it comes to antibody testing, Dr. Anthony Fauci, a member of Trump’s coronavirus task force and respected immunologist, said that they should be available within the next week or so, which could be helpful in re-opening the economy, since it helps determine who has been exposed to the disease and who hasn’t.
+When it comes to antibody testing, Dr. Anthony Fauci, a member of Trump’s coronavirus task force and a respected immunologist, said that they should be available within the next week or so.
+This would likely help reopen the economy since the testing can determine who has been exposed to the disease and who hasn’t.